mars0i/lescent/README.md

 The print button is useful for generating PDF diagrams, if your printing software can generate PDFs.

+In the full git repository, there are two versions of lescent: lescent.html, and lescentGrayScale.html.
+The latter generates figures using shades of gray rather than colors, and it has different size settings.

 ### Things to notice: